THERE’S SOMETHING ABOUT SOLOMON

 Basically because really important events usually need to contact a World Point (Solstice point).
 The only clear indication for that this week was Mars on 0 Libra on Wednesday at the same time as Venus would be on a nuclear degree (8/9 Gemini are nuclear degrees and the subject is sub-atomic physics).
 But then I was also sure because I felt the inevitability of the matter with its symbolism.
 It was like a continuation of the theme of the Seal of Solomon I had been dealing with and the affirmation of the concluding sentences of my commentary on the Song.
 I needed only to refer to the data of Christ’s birth I always insist I have found and which always works for Christ events to this day, to be reminded that O Libra, the sign of unions, corresponds to Jesus’ Part of Eros….

 The universe itself is a bit of a Song of Solomon!
 You just need to understand how and why.
 Indeed the universe is also a Christ/Logos event in itself if you accept the Johannine claims nothing came into being or exists without the Logos (Joh 1:3).
 So there were of course at least three factors making timing of the announcement significant in relation to Christ’s birth data but I’ll not get into that here.
 There’s anyway little enough point.
 The scientists are blind, the good Christians stuck on astrology (despite astrologers associated with Christ’s birth, despite the Essenes and Talmudists on astrology) as “abomination” are blind, and not let’s talk about the publishers who don’t even want to look at data of this kind even for money, or then again astrologers such as at The Mountain Astrologer magazine who might as well be down in the valley for their disinterest in hearing about the astrology of Christianity.
-None of them in their great wisdom would be seriously interested.
+None of them in their great wisdom would be seriously interested, I realize.